oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6800_series/6810_size/50_mm_id_65_mm_od_7_mm_depth/part/readme.md

-# Hardware Bearing 6800 Series 6810 Size 50 mm Id 65 mm Od 7 mm Depth
+# Hardware Bearing 6800 Series 6810 Size 50 mm ID 65 mm OD 7 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base